$ – Admission is charged

 FS – Food Service

-Anderson House – The Society of the Cincinnati – HA GT R SH
+Anderson House – The American Revolution Institute of the Society of the Cincinnati – HA GT R SH

 2118 Massachusetts Avenue, NW

 Washington, DC 20008

 Explore the Society of the Cincinnati’s historic headquarters, Anderson House, a National Historic Landmark in the Dupont Circle neighborhood of Washington, D.C.
 Since 1938, the Society has made its headquarters at Anderson House, where it has worked to advance its mission to honor the men and women who won American independence in the Revolutionary War.
 Tours of the mansion reveal the history of the Society of the Cincinnati, the significance of the American Revolution, and the lives and collections of the home’s first owners, Larz and Isabel Anderson.
 The mansion was completed in 1905 for the Andersons, a wealthy couple who devoted their lives to public service, travel, entertaining, collecting, and philanthropy—interests and activities that are reflected in Anderson House, where much of the couple’s art collection and furnishings are still on display.
 Hours: Tuesday-Saturday, 10-4 p.m and Sundays, 1 – 4 p.m.
 Guided tours begin at 15 minutes past each hour.
 Anderson House also offers a changing exhibition gallery, a research library, and an active calendar of public programs.